Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Interpretation of the SED

 One of the debating issues for \jwst-selected LRDs is the origin of the optical continuum, which appears ubiquitously red and peaks around the location of \ha\ in terms of $F_\lambda$ (see e.g., Figure~\ref{fig:full_sed}).
 The high-S/N GTC spectrum reveals rich absorption features in \target, whose identities can help to understand the ionization and temperature conditions of the medium that produces them.

 With \textsc{pPXF} we used a semi-empirical approach to fit the optical continuum of \target, as shown in Figure~\ref{fig:cool_star_fit}.
-Based on the best-fit weights of MILES stellar templates, we found that the dominant stellar templates are a G0Ia yellow supergiant, HD 18391, with $T_{\rm eff}=5500$ K, and a K0 chemically peculiar star, BD+06\_0648, with $T_{\rm eff}=4400$ K. These two stars make up 80\% of the total weight.
-Indeed, for a spectral peak around \ha, one expects cool stars with $T_{\rm eff}\sim 4000-5000$ K. In addition, there is no TiO band present in the spectrum, indicating a not too low temperature consistent with G to K giants.
-While dust attenuation would allow for hotter stars, this would be inconsistent with the small nebular attenuation.
-It is worth noting that even with the unphysical additive polynomials in during out fit that can effectively modify the strengths of absorption lines in stellar templates, many of the absorption lines are deeper compared to the model.
-This might suggest a non-stellar origin for the absorptions, similar to the Balmer absorption and NaD absorption, as well as the NIR \caii\ T absorptions shown by \citet{linxiaojing_locallrd_2025}, or at least a non-standard stellar population.
+Based on the best-fit weights of MILES stellar templates, we found that the dominant stellar templates are a G0Ia yellow supergiant, HD 18391, with $T_{\rm eff}=5500$ K, and a K0 chemically peculiar star, BD+06\_0648, with $T_{\rm eff}=4400$ K. These two stars make up 80\% of the total weight. \redtxt{However, we note that it does not mean that the spectrum of \target is made up of two stars only, but rather the continuum shape is best described by cool supergiant-like stellar populations. } Indeed, for a spectral peak around \ha, one expects cool stars with $T_{\rm eff}\sim 4000-5000$ K. In addition, there is no TiO band present in the spectrum, indicating a not too low temperature consistent with G to K giants.
+While dust attenuation would allow for hotter stars, this would be inconsistent with the small nebular attenuation. \redtxt{It is worth noting that we have included additive polynomials in our \textsc{pPXF} fit, which modifies the strengths of the absorptions in the original stellar templates to better fit the observed continuum.
+However, even with the unphysical modifications by the additive polynomials, many of the observed absorption lines are still deeper compared to the model. } This might suggest a non-stellar origin for the absorptions, similar to the Balmer absorption and NaD absorption, as well as the NIR \caii\ T absorptions shown by \citet{linxiaojing_locallrd_2025}, or at least a non-standard stellar population.

 We also identified typical stellar absorptions including the \caii\ K absorption (although the strength of \caii\ K is clearly over-fit by the stellar templates), G-band absorption, and the Mgb absorption.
 The strong G-band absorption, which is produced by the CH (methylidyne) molecule, suggests a cool atmosphere where molecules are not photo-dissociated.
 Compared to other ionic and atomic absorptions, CH absorption revealed by the GTC spectrum is an important feature.
 This is because, as a typical G-to-K type star feature, the CH absorption is primarily produced in atmospheric conditions with $T_{\rm eff}\sim 5000$ K \textit{and} extremely high gas densities of $n_{\rm H}\gtrsim 10^{14}~{\rm cm^{-3}}$ \citep{Gray_2008}.
 The extreme conditions make the CH absorption much more difficult to be explained by an external origin in the ISM or outflows.